Last Updated: October 11, 2022

 - start a spring bucket list!

-Winter is technically December 21, 2020 – March 20, 2021.
+Winter solstice is December 21, 2022 – March 20, 2023.
 Sometimes we use full months as seasons – like winter is December, January, and February (so March is spring).
 But this list follows the more technical winter season from the Winter Solstice (Dec 21) to the Spring Equinox (March 20).

 - December 21 – Winter Solstice (WINTER begins)